MontiCore/EmbeddedMontiArc/notes.md

     - Change REGISTRY in docker login
     - Change password in docker login
     - Change docker tag to github
-    - Chabge docker push to github
+    - Change docker push to github

 - [ ] Add secrets from GitLab and variables to architecture.yaml, then manual input of values required there